 The Reserve Bank of Australia has left the official cash rate unchanged at 2.5%, in line with analysts’ predictions.

-It is the fifth meeting month in a row the Reserve Bank has left rates unchanged at a record low.
+It is the fourth month in a row the Bank has left rates unchanged at a 53-year low.

 This article first appeared on Property Observer.